ethereum-optimism/optimism-tutorial/cross-dom-bridge-eth/README.md

 You should now be able to write applications that use our SDK and bridge to transfer ETH between layer 1 and layer 2.

-Note that for withdrawals of ETH you would probably want to use a [third party bridge](https://www.optimism.io/apps/bridges) for higher speed and lower cost.
+Note that for withdrawals of ETH (or commonly used ERC-20 tokens) you would probably want to use a [third party bridge](https://www.optimism.io/apps/bridges) for higher speed and lower cost.
 Here is the API documentation for some of those bridges:

 * [Hop](https://docs.hop.exchange/js-sdk/getting-started)